stephensauceda/eslint-config-atmedia/README.md

 1. Install the package and its dependencies in your project

-`yarn add -D eslint eslint-config-atmedia eslint-plugin-{prettier,react,react-hooks,import,jsx-a11y}`
+`yarn add -D eslint eslint-config-atmedia prettier eslint-plugin-{prettier,react,react-hooks,import,jsx-a11y}`

 2. Add an `.eslintrc.js` to your project and extend the config